Teja505/Puzzle/README.md

 6. Pick branch `main` and folder `/ (root)`, then Save.
 7. Wait ~1 minute.
 Your site will be live at:
    `https://<your-username>.github.io/<repo-name>/`

-That's it — no server, no hosting fees, no MCP server required.

-## About the "MCP server" request

-MCP (Model Context Protocol) servers let AI assistants call tools or read data from external systems — they're for connecting AI models to things like databases, APIs, or apps.
-A static personalized webpage like this doesn't need one; it's just HTML/CSS/JS that runs entirely in the visitor's browser.
-If you had something specific in mind for an MCP server (e.g., having an AI assistant generate new puzzle pages on demand), let me know and I can help with that separately.